aeonach/TravelJournal/_posts/2024-01-15-Mumbai-Sheraton.md

 All of the staff at the hotel made us feel like we were special guests and we'd like to thank them all for that.

-It's goodbye to Mumbai for us now and of to Aurangabad and back on the tourist route.
+It's goodbye to Mumbai for us now and off to Aurangabad and back on the tourist route.
 Although I will get back to Mumbai soon and our eventful arrival at Mumbai Central Station.